Starscream: Aligned series

-Starscream is part of the main group of Decepticons in the 2010 computer animated series Transformers: Prime.
+Starscream is part of the main group of Decepticons in the 2010 animated series Transformers: Prime.
 This version is depicted as a much darker character, constantly plotting his rise to becoming the Decepticon leader and mercilessly killing Autobots, as evidenced when he terminates Cliffjumper in the series premiere.
 He displays contempt for Decepticons who do not choose a flying alternate mode, such as Knock Out.
 Although he may look weak, he possesses lethal weapons such as his missiles and sharp claws and has been shown to be a master manipulator.

 Throughout the first half of season one, Starscream serves as the Decepticons' leader after Megatron is critically injured and placed on life support (aided in his injuries by Starscream's attempt to assassinate him).
 However, once Megatron revives, Starscream is beaten and punished, returning to his position as second-in-command.
 Following Megatron's attempt to destroy Starscream, as well as his further humiliation at the hands of the Decepticon Airachnid, Starscream attempts to defect to the Autobots, only to be almost killed by Arcee after she discovers he is the one who murdered Cliffjumper, her former partner.
 He subsequently decides to go independent, seeking revenge against both the Autobots and Megatron.

 In season two, Starscream makes several attempts to get back at the Autobots and Megatron, such as siding with the human terrorist organization M.E.C.H. and creating several clones of himself, but these all end in failure (and even result in him losing his ability to transform for most of the season), and he becomes more comedic in his ineptitude.
-He eventually gains a powerful Iacon relic known as the Apex Armor, and also manages to obtain speed-enhancing red energon, though he loses the former to the Autobot Smokescreen.
+He eventually gains a powerful Iacon relic known as the Apex Armor and also manages to obtain speed-enhancing red energon, though he loses the former to the Autobot Smokescreen.
 After learning of the Omega Keys, powerful Cybertronian relics that can be used to revive Cybertron, Starscream decides to steal them from the Autobots and give them to Megatron as a peace offering, wishing to rejoin the Decepticons.
-He succeeds, and soon regains his old position as Megatron's first lieutenant after his current second-in-command, Dreadwing, is killed.
+He succeeds and soon regains his old position as Megatron's first lieutenant after his current second-in-command, Dreadwing, is killed.
 Starscream is later instrumental in the kidnapping of the Autobots' human allies, the creation of the Decepticon fortress Darkmount on Earth, and the destruction of the Autobot base.